arturcarvalho/tutorial-1/README.md

 ### Displaying Server Errors

 Finally, let's let the user know if a server error occurs.
 So far we've only notified the user of _client_ errors: a field was missing or formatted incorrectly.
-But if we have server-side constraints in place RedwoodForm can't know about those, but we still need to let the user know something went wrong.
+But if we have server-side constraints in place Form can't know about those, but we still need to let the user know something went wrong.

 We have email validation on the client, but any good developer knows _never trust the client_.
 Let's add the email validation on the API as well to be sure no bad data gets into our database, even if someone somehow bypassed our client-side validation.